mransan/raft/doc/introduction.md

     let yvar = List.find (fun v -> v.name = yname) state in
     {name = zname; value = xvar.value +. yvar.value} :: state
 ```

+First we see the `match cmd with | ... | ...` construct which performs a proof by case logic.
+The OCaml compiler includes special support to also detect missing cases.
+This construct is called **pattern matching** and is heavily used in OCaml.

+The expression `v::state` is simply the builtin syntax for list apending to the head of a list.

+OCaml is a functional language; you can create anonymous function using `(fun x -> ...)` expression.

+Finally we see that record fields access is using the classic `.` (dot) syntax. (`yvar.value`).